-LC-SPSY Candidate Name and Date In order to successfully complete the first year of the LC-SPSY program and receive appr for CPSY 580: School Psychology Practicum , each LC-SPSY program candidate must confollowing verifications: 1) First Year Completion Candidate has met with SPSY 503 instructor to document and discuss successful complete ion of the following: LC-SPSY First Year CCE Part 1: Professional Standards Rubric LC-SPSY First Year CCE Part 2: NASP in Practice Examination Rubric SPSY 502 assignments and fieldwork experiences LC-SPSY 502 Instructor signature and date 2) Program Evaluation and Ethical Guidelines Candidate confirms that all required LC-SPSY program coursework listed on the Candidate Plan has been successfully completed with a grade of B or better by attaching a Program I WebAdvisor (under Academic Profile) to confirm that no grade lower than a B- has been Candidate also confirms that the NASP Ethical Guidelines have been read, that they will I practicum, and that if an ethical dilemma arises during practicum the Candidate will imme and make plans to address it with both site and campus supervisors.
-LC-SPSY Candidate signature and date Evaluation from received. be adhered to in 3) Documentation and Approval for Practicum Candidate has created a packet of the following required paperwork and turned this packet SPSY Clinical Coordinator Elena Diamond.
+LC-SPSY Candidate Name and Date In order to successfully complete the first year of the LC-SPSY program and receive approfor CTSP 580: School Psychology Practicum, each LC-SPSY program candidate must comfollowing verifications: 1) First Year Completion Candidate has met with SPSY 503 instructor to document and discuss successful completic on of the following: LC-SPSY First Year CCE Part 1: Professional Standards Rubric LC-SPSY First Year CCE Part 2: NASP in Practice Examination Rubric SPSY 502 assignments and fieldwork experiences LC-SPSY 502 Instructor signature and date 2) Program Evaluation and Ethical Guidelines Candidate confirms that all required LC-SPSY program coursework listed on the Candidate Plan has been successfully completed with a grade of B or better by attaching a Program E WebAdvisor (under Academic Profile) to confirm that no grade lower than a B- has been to Candidate also confirms that the NASP Ethical Guidelines have been read, that they will be practicum, and that if an ethical dilemma arises during practicum the Candidate will immed and make plans to address it with both site and campus supervisors. valuation from received. e adhered to in LC-SPSY Candidate signature and date 3) Documentation and Approval for Practicum Candidate has created a packet of the following required paperwork and turned this packet SPSY Clinical Coordinator Elena Diamond.
 This packet must be complete prior to making appointment.
 Documentation For Practicum Coord.
-Initial LC-SPSY Practicum Site Agreement Documentation of Professional Liability Insurance Candidate has been in contact with the LC-SPSY Clinical Coordinator and has received a Practicum site and supervisor.
-LC-SPSY Clinical Coordinator signature/date pproval for a
+Initial LC-SPSY Practicum Site Agreement Documentation of Professional Liability Insurance Candidate has been in contact with the LC-SPSY Clinical Coordinator and has received ap Practicum site and supervisor.
+LC-SPSY Clinical Coordinator signature/date proval for a